100 Journeys

 A shrinking world

 For more than four centuries, Plymouth’s strategic position has made it Britain’s last port of call for ships set to cross the Atlantic Ocean, or to sail around the globe.
 As English colonies spread and the British Empire grew, the world seemed to shrink.
 Sir Francis Drake was the first Englishman to circumnavigate the world.
-His journey took almost three year and you can see an original charter granted to him by Queen Elizabeth I in the gallery.
+His journey took almost three years.

 Colonial journeys